Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups

 \section{Some properties of (oriented) Davis complexes}

-In this Section we collect and prove several properties of Davis complexes and oriented Davis complexes for later use.
+In this section we collect and prove several properties of Davis complexes and oriented Davis complexes for later use.
 In Section~\ref{subsec:elementary segments}, we reformulate the discussion of centralizers in Section~\ref{subsec:centralizer} into a geometric property of oriented Davis complexes, see Corollary~\ref{cor:decomposition}.
 In Section~\ref{subsec:convex hull}, we prove two properties of convex hulls of two standard subcomplexes in a Davis complex.
-The main goal of Section~\ref{subsec:escaping} and Section~\ref{subsec:irreducible} is to prove Lemma~\ref{lem:triming}, which will be an important tool in the proof of Proposition~\ref{prop:key}.
+In Section~\ref{subsec:escaping} we prove some properties of certain types of paths in the Davis complexes.

 Let $\od_\Ga$, $\g^+=\g^+(\Ga)$, $\g=\g(\Ga)$, and $\pi:\od_\Ga\to \Si_\Ga$ be as in Section~\ref{subsec:Deligne}.
 Recall that edges of $\Si_\Ga$ and $\od_\Ga$ are labeled by elements in the generating set $S$ (cf. Definition~\ref{def:label}).
 We will write $\Si=\Si_\Ga$ and $\od=\od_\Ga$.
-We endow the 1-skeleton of these two complex with path metric such that each edge has length one.
+We endow the 1-skeleta of these two complexes with path metrics such that each edge has length one.
 We use $d$ to denote the path metric.
 By a \emph{geodesic} between two vertices of $\Si$ or $\od$, we always mean geodesic in the 1-skeleton with respect to this path metric.

 We will be repeatedly using the following basic observation which is a direct consequence of \cite{matsumoto1964generateurs}.
-Suppose $u_1$ and $u_2$ are two geodesics in $\Sii$ with the same endpoints.
+Suppose $u_1$ and $u_2$ are two geodesics in the 1-skeleton $\Sii$ with the same endpoints.
 Then $\supp(u_1)=\supp(u_2)$.
 Likewise, if $u_1$ and $u_2$ are minimal positive paths on $\od$ with $[u_1]=[u_2]$, then $\supp(u_1)=\supp(u_2)$.
 As a consequence, by Theorem~\ref{thm:deligne} (2), the same statement holds true if $u_1$ and $u_2$ are positive paths.